Global Professorships 2023

 Value and duration

 Awards are expected to run for four years each from a starting date to be agreed with the British Academy.
-The starting date must not be before 1 September 2022 or after 1 February 2023.
+The starting date must not be before 1 March 2024 – 30 September 2024

 The Academy will provide up to £900,000 per award.

 Applications must be submitted online using the British Academy's Grant Management System, Flexi-Grant®.

 Application and head of department statements deadline and current UK host institution approval deadline: Wednesday 1 November 2023 (17:00 GMT)

 This programme is funded by the UK's Department for Science, Innovation, Technology